Wyoming at standstill after historic storm

 By Sunday afternoon, much of southeastern Wyoming was covered in snow, ranging from 9 inches in Rawlins to 20 inches in Pine Bluffs, 28 inches in Wheatland, 26 inches in Casper and a 30.8 inches in Cheyenne, a record for a two-day snowfall.

-Police in both Cheyenne and Casper on Sunday urged residents to “shelter in place” and not to travel on the snow-choked streets.
+Police in both Cheyenne and Casper on Sunday urged residents to “shelter in place” and not to travel on the snow-choked streets, according to reports from the Casper Star-Tribune and Wyoming Tribune Eagle.

+In Wheatland, the Platte County Record-Times reported Platte County’s Emergency Management agency issued a “code red” alert for its residents, urging them to stay inside.

+“It is urgent that everyone stay off the roads,” the message said.
+“All potential resources are overwhelmed.
+If you get on the roads, you put yourself and others in danger.
+You will most definitely get stuck.”

 The Wyoming Highway Patrol reported that despite the highway closures, its officers were responding to reports of stranded motorists Sunday afternoon.